douglasdavis/ddavis.io/content/blog/first-ox-hugo.md

 +++

 I've recently fallen into a very deep Emacs rabbit hole.
-It started with the goal of of cleaning up Emacs `init.el` file, but expanded to learning more Emacs Lisp and trying to get more out of Org-mode.
+It started with the goal of cleaning up Emacs `init.el` file, but expanded to learning more Emacs Lisp and trying to get more out of Org-mode.
 Now I'm typing this post in Org-mode with a new toy:
 [`ox-hugo`](https://ox-hugo.scripter.co/).